Dhruv-Varshney-developer/ask-racha/askracha/backend/README.md

 ## 1) Prerequisites
 - Docker and Docker Compose
 - A valid Gemini API key
+- Run `./setup-repos.sh` in repos folder to clone the repos

 ## 2) Create .env (in this folder)
 Create a file named `.env` in `askracha/backend` with the following contents: